 Starting in 1866 with nine men and three women who were allegedly tossed overboard and told to swim for shore, the colony eventually housed more than 8000 people.
 Despite medical advances and the discovery of sulfone drugs that effectively eliminated the contagious effects of Hanson’s Disease in the 1940s, Kalaupapa remained a forced quarantine site until 1969, over a century after its formation.

 The saving grace of the colony may have been the arrival of the 33-year-old Belgian missionary Father Damien de Veuster in 1873.
 De Veuster lived and worked in the colony, eventually contracting the disease himself.
-He described himself as "the happiest missionary in the world" before his death in 1889.
+He described himself as “the happiest missionary in the world” before his death in 1889.
 His work at Kalaupapa has been recognized as a model of compassionate care, and there are statues of De Veuster in the US and Hawaiian Capitol buildings.
-He is slated to be canonized as a saint by the Catholic church in October of 2009.
+He was canonized as a saint by the Catholic church in October of 2009.

 Jack London wrote about his visit to the island colony in 1908, saying that, from a distance and thanks to its reputation, it seemed “the pit of hell, the most cursed place on earth.”
 But after landing and spending time with the residents - watching horse races and listening to dinnertime sing-a-longs - he found himself to be “having a disgracefully good time along with eight hundred of the lepers who were likewise having a good time.”